Doabi dialect: Nasalisation

+Suprasegmental Features

 Tone

-Three tones are used in Doabi; low, mid and high.
+Three tones are used in Doabi: low, mid and high.
 For example;

+This tonogenesis occurred from the loss of breathy voiced consonants.
+Word-initially, they became voiceless plosives, but remained voiced word-medially and finally.
+This loss of phonemes led to tone to distinguish between similar morphemes.

+When the consonant (that was breathy-voiced) is word initial, the vowel that follows has a falling tone.
+When the consonant is medial or word-final, it has a rising tone.

+Loss of word-final /ɦ/ also led to a rising tone in the preceding vowel.

+Stress, however can change what tone on what syllable is present.

 Stress

 Stress in Doabi is realized in two ways, syntagmatically and paradigmatically.

 Syntagmatically, stress-shift results in change of meaning.
 This kind of stress is often orthographically unmarked, and may shift any tone present in a word to the stressed syllable.